The 10 Most Expensive Smartphones In The World

 Huawei Mate 20 RS Porsche Design

 Out of all the Mate 20 phones from Huawei, the luxuriously designed Huawei Mate 20 RS Porsche Design undoubtedly stands out.
-Its all-black look is sure to remind tech lovers of Gresso’s iconic USD 1 million (SGD 13498750.00 approx) worth Luxor Las Vegas Jackpot.
+Its all-black look is sure to remind tech lovers of Gresso’s iconic USD 1 million (MYR 4483498.71 approx) worth Luxor Las Vegas Jackpot.

 Running on the Android v9.0 (Pie) operating system that promises superfast updates, the smartphone has a 4,200 mAh battery capacity, 8GB RAM, a 6.39-inch (16.23 cm) screen and 256GB of storage.
 Additionally, its Octa-core (2.6 GHz, Dual core, Cortex A76 + 1.92 GHz, Dual core, Cortex A76 + 1.8 GHz, Quad core, Cortex A55) HiSilicon Kirin 980 ensures a lag-free experience.